mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/FMAR_Programme_Vision_Scope.md

 **Application Architecture:**

-Service Blueprint (C4/ArchiMate): Evolves from high-level FMAR Hub in Workshop #1 to detailed module interactions.
+Service Blueprint (TBD): Evolves from high-level FMAR Hub in Workshop #1 to detailed module interactions.

-API Catalogue (OpenAPI 3.0): Core APIs for ARM discussed in Workshop #1.
+API Catalogue (TBD): Core APIs for ARM discussed in Workshop #1.
 Expands with SPUM, PSQM, GICM APIs.

-MVP Design Patterns (DDD): Architectural decisions made by the FMAR Architecture Team, informed by workshop outputs.
+MVP Design Patterns (TBD): Architectural decisions made by the FMAR Architecture Team, informed by workshop outputs.

-**Technology Architecture & Supporting Artefacts:**
+**Technology Architecture**

+These artefacts will be subject to decisions the Architecture Team make with the Delivery Partner about **infrastructure stack**, **security model**, and consideration of **ongoing monitoring and observability assurances** needed; in addition to responses from the MVP consultation on Ecosystem/Data/Application at the conclusion of the Industry Design working groups.

 These are generally produced by the FMAR Architecture Team, with input/review from the Industry Experts Committee and potentially the Insights Design Group.
 The "Assurance Traceability Matrix" is key for linking requirements to all these design components.

+**Supporting Artefacts:**

+DSI specification requirements

+Unique ID conventions for Dispatch API

 **Running the Workshops with this Artefact-Driven Approach:**